Final Fantasy X

 In addition to the main story, each Final Fantasy title typically has a minigame that can be played along with the regular game that is typically intertwined with the story in some way.
 This includes games like Chocobo racing, Triple Triad and even the abysmal Tetra Master card game in Final Fantasy IX.

 The minigame in Final Fantasy X is Blitzball.
 Blitzball can be genuinely enjoyable to play and there are some pretty cool rewards that you can pick up by winning tournaments and league matches.
 All of the side quests (Blitzball included) in the game added up to be a huge myriad of additional end-game content that was a welcome addition for those that wanted to keep playing.
-The rewards continue to get incrementally better as well which is a refreshing change from some of the previous end-game content (Ruby Weapon in Final Fantasy VII for example).

 Final Fantasy X is by no means the best Final Fantasy title, but it is right up there with the best of them.
 It has great replay value (because it is easy to miss content entirely during the first play through) and I myself have played through it many times.
 Overall score: 9/10.